skrambelled/data-structures-and-algorithms/python/code_challenges/insertion_sort/blog.md

 [5, 2, 7, 4, 1]
 ```

 The idea here is that we'll divide our list into two sub-lists.
-The lefthand portion represents the sorted portion of the list, and the righthand portion represents the sorted portion.
+The left-hand portion represents the sorted portion of the list, and the right-hand portion represents the sorted portion.

 We'll start our divider just after the first element, because we can always assume that a list containing only one element is sorted.
 I'll illustrate this using a pipe character to divide the two sides.